Aureatus/readvocab/README.md

 ## Roadmap

 - Return a set amount of words each time.
+  - Further, let user select an amount of words to get.
 - Support for ebooks, and other formats that a book/long text may come in.
 - Ability to search uploaded PDF's.
 - Be able to get a list of most common words.
     - Following this, allow users to have separate saved word lists for rare words, and for common words.

-- Let user select an amount of words to get.
 - Allow customisation of what grammatical classes to exclude from returned result.
 (This one will rely largely on changes made to the corpus-word-freq package)

 For goals with relation to the rare words refer to the `corpus-word-freq` readme.